 Accepting What Is

-Many women struggle throughout their lives, trying to fill a hole in their heart, that is the shape of their father.
+Many women struggle throughout their lives, trying to fill a father-shaped hole in their heart.
 They enter into unhealthy relationships, subconsciously hoping to fill that hole.

-Women take abuse and mistreatment, seeking the approval of a man in their life, who will love them like their father should.
+Women take abuse and mistreatment, seeking the approval of a man in their life, who will love them as their father should.

 I listened intently to her story.
 My own father has never met any of my eight children.
 I could definitely relate to the woman's plight, and I was curious about how to get over my own feelings of abandonment and the sense of never being good enough.

-I realized in that moment that I had to give up the dream of having a dad who would love me and be proud of me and be there to cheer me on.
+In that moment I realized I had to give up the dream of having a dad who would love me, be proud of me, and be there to cheer me on.
 The reality of my situation is that my father is not able to be the kind of man I wanted him to be.
 I could accept him as my dad, as he was willing to be, or I could continue to suffer.

 Expecting something other than what is only causes misery.
 We have a choice in life, to be miserable, or to release misery and find peace.
 In my case, when I accepted the reality of the situation, that I don't have the kind of dad I would prefer, I was able to let go of my misery.

 Dr. Laura advised that timely caller to openly mourn the loss of that dream, and then to get on with her life.
 And that is what I chose to do.
-I cried a bit more, over the loss of an ideal that I created in my mind, and then I wiped my eyes, and got on with my life.
+I cried a bit more over the loss of the ideal that I had created in my mind, and then I wiped my eyes and got on with my life.

 Your job is to be strong, to be loving, and to be there, for your kids.